-PROJECT BOUNDARIES AND GHG FLOWS ATTRIBUTABLE TO THE PROJECT
+PROJECT BOUNDARIES AND GHG FLUXES ATTRIBUTABLE TO THE PROJECT

-- 12. Tables 1 and 2 below show the carbon reservoirs and the activities and natural processes affecting the content of the reservoirs that must be taken into account by the promoter - (1) when the initial inventory is conducted in accordance with Chapter III of Title III for the filing of the project with the Minister; - (2) when the issuance inventory is conducted in accordance with Chapter III of Title III for the filing of an issuance request for offset credits; - (3) when any other inventory is conducted to update the project.
+13. Tables 1 and 2 below show the carbon reservoirs and the activities and natural processes affecting the carbon content of the reservoirs that must be taken into account by the promoter

+(1) when the initial inventory is conducted in accordance with Chapter III of Title III for the filing of the project with the Minister;

+(2) when the issuance inventory is conducted in accordance with Chapter III of Title III for the filing of an issuance request for offset credits;

+(3) when any other inventory is conducted to update the project.

-- 13. For the purposes of this Regulation, - (1) an annual quantity of carbon cannot contribute beyond a 100-year period following its sequestration to the determination of the number of offset credits to be issued; - (2) the GHG flows associated with the growth of the seedlings planted or seeds sown to replace some or all of the trees from the initial planting of a lot or part of a lot for the project that has been partly or wholly harvested cannot contribute to the project outcome; - (3) GHG flows can only be considered as attributable to an eligible project for the quantification provided for in this Title if they have not already been covered by the issuance of offset credits under the Regulation respecting a cap-and-trade system for greenhouse gas emission allowances or the issuance of credits under another program to compensate for GHG emissions; - (4) in the case of an early project, the promoter may include sequestrations in the project outcome if they are realized after 31 December 1989 but before (insert here the date of coming into force of this Regulation).
+14. For the purposes of this Regulation,

+(1) an annual carbon stock cannot contribute, beyond a 100-year period following its sequestration, to the determination of the number of offset credits to be issued;

+(2) GHG fluxes can only be considered as attributable to an eligible project for the quantification provided for in this Title if they have not already been covered by the issuance of offset credits under the Regulation respecting a cap-and-trade system for greenhouse gas emission allowances or the issuance of credits under another program to compensate for GHG emissions;

+(3) in the case of an early project, the promoter may include sequestrations in the project outcome if they are realized after 31 December 1989 but before (insert here the date of coming into force of this Regulation).

-However, when the issuance of offset credits has already been requested for carbon sequestrations under another program to compensate for GHG emissions, the promoter may include those sequestrations in the project outcome if
+However, when the issuance of offset credits has already been requested for carbon sequestrations under another GHG emissions offset program, the promoter may include those sequestrations in the project outcome if